BEST HIKING LEGGINGS FOR WOMEN (& MEN) OF 2019

 Sweat is inevitable when hiking.
 If you’re wearing cotton leggings, moisture from your sweat will make them damp or wet.
 When cotton gets wet, the air pockets within the fabric become filled with water, hindering its insulating ability.

 If you wear cotton when hiking in the cold rain or snow, you’ll clothing will get wet and stay wet, increasing your chances of hypothermia tenfold.
 Instead of walking or driving out of the wilderness on your own, you may end up medevacked or not come out at all.
+So don't be tempted to pull out and go hiking in yoga pants made from cotton.

 Subscribe to our Newsletter!